iamsatishsharma/AndroidMVVM/README.md

 # AndroidMVVM

-# Follow and give a start :star:
+# Follow and give a star :star:
 Connect with me on [Linkedin](https://www.linkedin.com/in/satishsharma1/) as well to support this project.

 <h1>Android + MVVM + Retrofit  </h1>